Spatial justice: Distributive Dimensions of Spatial Justice

 A first approach to spatial justice focuses on the distribution of resources, services, and environmental conditions across space.
 This distributive perspective evaluates justice by examining how material and immaterial goods—such as housing, employment opportunities, clean air, green space, and healthcare—are unevenly distributed across urban and regional geographies.
 These spatial patterns often reflect deeper social and economic inequalities, shaped by historical processes of segregation, disinvestment, and exclusion.

 Distributive spatial injustices are particularly acute in contexts where marginalised groups lack the means to relocate or influence spatial decision-making, due to poverty, systemic discrimination, or political coercion.
 For example, under South Africa's apartheid regime, pass laws were used to enforce spatial segregation and restrict the mobility of Black populations.
 However, spatial injustices are not confined to authoritarian regimes.
-In democratic societies, structural barriers can also limit access to urban resources and public space.
+In democratic societies, structural barriers can also limit access to urban resources and public spaces.

 Geographer Don Mitchell has shown how the privatisation of once-public urban land—such as parks, plazas, and sidewalks—can result in the exclusion of unhoused people and other vulnerable populations, effectively removing their right to the city.

 At the urban scale, issues such as accessibility, walkability, and transport equity are increasingly recognised as matters of spatial justice.
 The ability to move freely, access essential services, and participate in social life depends not only on the physical layout of the city but also on the underlying social and economic structures that determine who benefits from urban development and who is excluded.

 Procedural Dimensions of Spatial Justice

 Another key dimension of spatial justice focuses on the decision-making processes that shape urban and regional space.
 This procedural approach examines how spatial decisions are made, who participates in them, and how power circulates through institutions, governance structures, and design practices.
 Procedural spatial justice calls for inclusive, transparent, and accountable planning processes that enable all affected communities—particularly those historically marginalised—to meaningfully participate in shaping their environments.

 This perspective also raises questions about the representation of space, as well as the role of territorial and cultural identities in shaping spatial practices and claims.
 Analysing how minority groups experience, contest, or are excluded from spatial governance can reveal structural injustices that a universalist or technocratic approach might otherwise obscure.

 Architect and urbanist Liz Ogbu has argued that spatial justice requires planners and designers to “engage people who don’t have a seat at the table and think about them as co-designers in the process.”
 This view aligns with urban scholar Faranak Miraftab's distinction between invited and invented spaces of participation.
-While the former refers to formal opportunities structured by institutions, the latter emerge from grassroots struggles to reclaim agency and voice in spatial decision-making.
+While the former refers to formal opportunities structured by institutions, the latter emerges from grassroots struggles to reclaim agency and voice in spatial decision-making.